 For 7 years of my adult life I worked as an Application Specialist and Autodesk Official Training Centre Officer, working for an Autodesk Premiere Solution Provider.
-Sounds scary / impressive, but really just a lot of sales-y jargon engineered to sound impressive.
-I was tech support and a teacher for some 3D software that (mostly) engineers use.
+Sounds impressive, but basically means that I was tech support and a teacher for some 3D software that (mostly) engineers and product designers use.

-My day job involved supporting and training people from all over Australia in Autodesk Inventor (3D modelling software for manufacturing applications), plus building the odd computer workstation – tweaking for CAD-specific needs.
+My day job involved supporting and training people from all over Australia in Autodesk Inventor (3D modelling software), plus building the odd computer workstation – tweaking for CAD-specific needs.

-Feeling the urge to move on to something more creatively driven yet again, I left the world of Autodesk and have been working as a full-time web designer since 2009.
-In 2010 I began working for the Brisbane web design house, (zero)seven.
+Feeling the urge to move on to something more creatively driven yet again, I left the world of Autodesk and have been working as a full-time web developer since 2009.
+In 2010 I began working for the Brisbane-based web design house, (zero)seven.

-In late 2014 I left (zero)seven to undertake freelance work full time, under the business name Equivalent Exchange, which I’ve been operating under since 2009 on a (very) casual basis.
+In late 2014 I left (zero)seven to undertake freelance work full time, under the business name Equivalent Exchange, which I had been operating under, on and off, since 2009.

 Equivalent exchange is a concept that deals with receiving something based on what energy and dedication everyone is willing to put into a project.
 This is a concept that is essential for a successful web project that gracefully evolves over time to suit business requirements, as a website needs as much dedication and enthusiasm from the client as it does from the web developer.